Trust and Estate Attorney NY: Experience & Compassion

 Hire An Attorney to Make Plan that Carries Out Your Wishes

-The Law Offices of Inna Fershteyn can help you put together your own Trust and Estate Plan and transfer property that you have in any of the 50 States into such trust.
+The Law Offices of Inna Fershteyn can help you put together your own Trust and Estate Plan, transfer property that you have in any of the 50 States into such trust, create your own high net-worth estate planning strategy, including trusts, wills, and asset protection measures, and assist with how to avoid probate in New York, ensuring a smoother transfer of wealth to your beneficiaries.

 Call us at (718) 333-2395 or email and we will be happy to assist you with all of your estate planning needs.